 While American companies were forced to import wood from abroad, our family decided to start a wood mill that would produce our product from a location in Tennessee.
 It was risky and frankly a little crazy.
 However, our commitment to keeping manufacturing in the US runs in tandem with our passion for the product and desire to pass our craft to the next generation.

-Engineered Hardwood Flooring Made in America
+Engineered Hardwood Flooring Made in USA

 Reviving the Art of American Craftsmanship